Best Hotels with Pools in Rome for Families (2026)

 Pool hotels in Rome split into two categories.
 The first is central rooftop pools, small but convenient.
 The Colonna Palace has a rooftop pool near the Pantheon that won't win any prizes for size, but the view of Roman rooftops at sunset makes up for it.
 These pools are typically 6 to 10 metres, unheated, and open June to September.
 Swimming caps are mandatory at most Italian pools, and Rome is no exception.
 Bring your own or buy one at the front desk for 3 to 5 EUR.

 The second category is resort-style properties on Rome's hills or outskirts.
-The Rome Cavalieri sits on Monte Mario with a dedicated kids' pool, playground, and indoor play area.
+The Rome Cavalieri sits on Monte Mario with a dedicated kids' pool, playground, and indoor play area – it also runs Rome's only kids club in summer.
 The Parco dei Principi borders Villa Borghese park and has the only indoor pool among our picks.
 These hotels feel like escaping the city without actually leaving it.
 The trade-off is a 15 to 20 minute taxi to the Colosseum, which costs 15 to 20 EUR each way.

 One thing to watch: many Rome hotels advertise a pool that turns out to be a spa plunge pool, adults only, no children allowed.
 We verified every hotel on this list accepts families at the pool.
 The Cavalieri even has lifeguards during summer.
 If your kids are under 4 and you need a baby pool, the Cavalieri is your only reliable option among these five.